 February is Awards Season, and The Walt Disney Family Museum is celebrating, with film presentations and visitor programs throughout the month.
 Walt personally won 32 Academy Awards® throughout his career.
 To this day, Walt still holds the record for the most Oscars® won by an individual, and there is only one place where you can get an up-close look at more than 20 of the famous statuettes—The Walt Disney Family Museum.
-Screening this month in the Museum’s state-of-the-art digital theatre is a collection of Walt’s award-winning True-Life Adventures films.
+Screening this month in our museum’s state-of-the-art digital theatre is a collection of Walt’s award-winning True-Life Adventures films.
 Disney historian and author Jim Korkis has shared his excellent article about this pioneering film series with Storyboard.

 Walt made thirteen nature films in the 1950s known as the True-Life Adventures series.
 Eight of them won Academy Awards®.
 They were shown in public schools for decades and—judging by correspondence that is in the Walt Disney Archives in Burbank—many young people went into the forestry service and related fields due to the influence of these films.